 Types of trains

 High-Speed Trains – Both Trenitalia and NTV run high-speed trains that reach speeds of up to 300km/hr. and make few, if any, stops along their routes.
 All high-speed trains require advance purchase and have a reservation/supplemental charge even if you have a railpass. (see below for buying tickets and passes).
 All seats on these trains are assigned at booking.

-Trenitalia call their trains Frecciarossa (red arrow). and Frecciargento (silver arrow).
+Trenitalia calls their high speed trains Frecciarossa (red arrow), and Frecciargento (silver arrow).
 There

-are very little differences between the two, the name merely connotes the lines they travel.
+are very little differences between them, the name merely connotes the lines they travel.

 Neither train require advance purchase, have no reservation or supplement fees, nor do they have assigned seats.
-The Leonardo Express that connects Rome’s Fiumicnio Airport to Rome and the Malpensa Express that connects that airport to Milan are this type of train.
-These regional trains are operated by Trenitalia with the exception of the Malpensa Express that is run by Trenord.
+The Leonardo Express that connects Rome’s Fiumicnio Airport to the city and the Malpensa Express that connects Malpensa Airport to Milan are this type of train.
+These regional trains are operated by Trenitalia with the exception of the Malpensa Express which is run by Trenord.
 You can use a first class railpass on the Leonardo Express, it is run by Trenitalia, but you must purchase a ticket for the Malpensa Express, it cost 12 Euro one-way or 18 Euro for a return.

 Trenord trains service only the towns and cities in the Lombardy area.
 They connect provincial towns to Milan and also provide rail to and from Milan’s suburbs.
 Tickets do not need to be purchased in advance and require no reservations or supplements.
 There are no seat assignments however there are 1st. and 2nd. class tickets on some trains.

 These trains are not included in Italy rail passes as they are operated by a different company.
 They do run service to and from the same rail stations in Italy.
 Tickets can be purchased on line from the Trenord E-store or app, and can be purchased from the train stations.